yujiri8/yujiri.xyz/reviews/halo.md

 ### Checkpointing

 The checkpointing might be the best out of the three, but it still has the isuses of Halo 1.
-Funnily enough there was *one* situation in my legendary run where I wanted to take advantage of the checkpoint-before-last mechanic.
-I killed myself immediately 6 times in a row with a grenade, but found that the mechanic was removed.
+There was *one* situation in my legendary run where I wanted to take advantage of the checkpoint-before-last mechanic.
+I killed myself immediately 6 times in a row with a grenade, but apparently the mechanic was removed.
 Pity.
 Why can't it just be an *option*?
 Why does no game have that?
 It's such a simple solution to the obvious problems with automatic checkpoint systems in games with persistent status.

 ## Halo: Reach